Brookdale Community College Building a Center of Excellence for Cybersecurity Offering a Great Career Path.

 The renovation, new equipment, and technology will be implemented in three phases:

-2. Renovate and upgrade the Gorman Hall South facility on Brookdale’s main campus in Lincroft, adding 50 new student seats.
+2. Renovating and upgrading the Gorman Hall South facility on Brookdale’s main campus in Lincroft, adding 50 new student seats.

-3. Furnish and equip the interior of the renovated facility (classroom furniture, equipment, technology, and security) needed for expanded teaching space with industry-standard equipment.
+3. Furnishing and equipping the interior of the renovated facility (classroom furniture, equipment, technology, and security) needed for expanded teaching space with industry-standard equipment.

 This upgrade will also include networking hardware to support 16 concurrent students working to complete hands-on activities for the in-demand Cisco Certified Network Associate (CCNA) courses.